Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 The range(5) function generates a sequence of numbers from 0 to 4 (inclusive of 0, exclusive of 5).

-### lab2j.py
+### lab2j.py - Summing Even Numbers with a For Loop
-Write a Python program that calculates the sum of all even numbers from 1 to 100 (inclusive).
+**Objective:** To use a for loop and conditional logic to calculate the sum of all even numbers from 1 to 100 (inclusive).

+**Instructions**
+- Open lab2j.py and fill in the required fields in the comment section.
+- Write a Python program that.
-- Use a for loop to iterate over the range of numbers from 1 to 100.
+   - Uses a for loop to iterate over the numbers from 1 to 100 (inclusive).
-- Inside the loop, check if the current number is even.
+   - Checks if each number is even using the modulo operator (%).
-- If the number is even, add it to a running total.
+   - Adds even numbers to a running total.
-- After the loop, print the final sum.
+   - Prints the final sum after the loop ends.

 ## Lab 2 Sign-Off
+- Submit a PDF named using your Seneca username, like: jdoe_lab1.pdf on Blackbaord.
-- Submit the screenshots of each individual script, the screenshot must show your scripts and command line interface and output.
+- The document must include screenshots of the following scripts and their terminal output, clearly showing your GitHub username:
-- The screenshot must also show your username on github codespaces.
-- Submit individual screenshots of the following scripts on blackboard.
-If the screenshots do not correctly show the information mentioned above, you will get zero marks for the lab.
     - lab2a.py
     - lab2b.py
     - lab2c.py